 - The Renewables Installer Finder will help you find suitable installers in your area.

 - The Funding Finder helps find funding options to cover the cost of installation.
 This includes the Home Energy Scotland Grant and Loan, funded by the Scottish Government, which can be used to install various renewable technologies and energy efficiency measures.

 Harry Mayers, Head of Home Energy Scotland, said:

 “Our research shows that the majority of Scots have heard of heat pumps, which is great news.

 The number of people who say they are likely to install a heat pump in the next five years is also very encouraging, although there is still more to be done.
 Getting one million homes to switch to low carbon heating is an ambitious target but it’s an important one if we are going to tackle the climate emergency – and Home Energy Scotland is on hand to help.

 “We have specialist renewables advisors based across Scotland who can give expert, impartial advice on switching to a heat pump.
 We also have a range of online tools that are free to use and will help people find out more about their options, identify an installer, and research available funding to help cover the cost of installation.
-This includes not only the interest-free Home Energy Scotland Loan but also an attractive cashback that aims to help more people install renewable and energy efficiency improvements in their homes.”
+This includes not only the interest-free Home Energy Scotland Grant and Loan but also an attractive cashback that aims to help more people install renewable and energy efficiency improvements in their homes.”

 Please note that the information contained in this article was correct as of June 22 2021.
 Visit the HES Grant and Loan webpage for the most up to date information.